The Jimmy Stewart Show: Production

-The show is notable as the only television or film production in which Stewart allowed himself to be billed on-screen as "Jimmy."
-In all of his movies, he was billed as "James Stewart" (although he also used "Jimmy" for his book Jimmy Stewart and His Poems).
+The show is notable as the only television or film production in which Stewart allowed himself to be billed on-screen as "Jimmy".
+In all of his movies, he was billed as "James Stewart".

 The Jimmy Stewart Show had no laugh track.
 Procter & Gamble sponsored the show.

 In the episode "The Identity Crisis," Beulah Bondi portrayed James Stewart's mother.
 She also played his mother in four films: It's a Wonderful Life, Mr. Smith Goes to Washington, Of Human Hearts, and Vivacious Lady.

 According to series producer Hal Kanter, Stewart objected to a scene where African American actor Hal Williams played a police officer who would "lash out" at Stewart's character.
 Kanter claimed Stewart did not like the idea of an African American police officer "lecturing him" and threatened to dismiss Williams.
 However, once Kanter explained that Williams was to play an FBI agent in a different episode, Stewart felt "chagrined" by the mistake.
 However, historian Shannon Allen disputes Kanter's account, noting that no FBI agent ever appeared on The Jimmy Stewart Show, that Williams does play a police officer in Episode 6, and the two interactions that Stewart has with white police officers on the show do not fit Kanter's description of the scene.